How Calico Interprets Neutron API Calls

 Security groups in vanilla OpenStack provide packet filtering processing to individual ports.
 They can be used to limit the traffic a port may issue.

 In Calico, security groups have all the same function.
 Additionally, they serve to provide the connectivity-limiting function that in vanilla OpenStack is provided by Neutron networks.
+For more information, see this document.

 All the attributes of security groups remain unchanged in Calico.